 - Ask if you've stopped eating the suspected food during the allergy evaluation

 - Skin test.
-A doctor or nurse will prick your skin and expose you to small amounts of the proteins found in potential allergens.
+Your skin will be pricked with small amounts of the proteins found in common allergens.
 If you're allergic, you'll likely develop a raised bump (hive) at the test location on your skin.

 - Blood test.
 Specific IgE (sIgE) blood testing, commonly called radioallergosorbent test (RAST) or ImmunoCAP testing, measures the amount of allergy-causing antibodies in your bloodstream, known as immunoglobulin E (IgE) antibodies.
 A blood sample is sent to a medical laboratory, where it can be tested for evidence of sensitivity to possible allergens.